GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Attack of Opportunity
 Reaction
 When a combatant enters or exits the range of your melee weapon (or unarmed attack), you may make a melee attack against them as appropriate.
-You may also attempt to use a thrown weapon this way.
+You may also attempt to use a thrown weapon this way but the foe has a +4 bonus when such a weapon is used.

 #### Beat
 Action or Reaction